rscherrer/ExplicitGenomeSpeciation/README.md

 # Use on the cluster

-For more information on how to build the program and use it to run multiple simulations on the Peregrine cluster, please refer to the README in folder /cluster.
+Check out the README in folder `cluster`.

 # Downloads